Skip to content

 // Helper assembly functions,

-// each manipulating the stack in their own ways
+// each manipulating the stack in its own way

 asm fun _onchainShaPush(data: String) { ONE }